FDA-ARGOS/data.argosdb/README.md

 [v0.1](https://github.com/FDA-ARGOS/data.argosdb/tree/main/schema/v0.1)

 ## lib
-For scripts and sutch
+The [lib](lib) directory contains the scripts, raw, processed code, and extras.
+Shell files, inside lib, can be found [here](lib/shell).

 ### Validating a data file against a schema:
-Assume you wanted to validate a flie of the type`SRA_ngsQC`(this same process should work for any of the types we have defined).
+Assume you wanted to validate a file of the type`SRA_ngsQC`(this same process should work for any of the types we have defined).

 - The data file is `/data_files/test_SRA_ngsQC.tsv`
 - The schema for a `SRA_ngsQC` data file is `/schema/v0.5/non-core/SRA_ngsQC.json`

 For illitstration purposes cell `T6` in our example data file has been modified.
 The schema says that the value has to be less than 1, as `gc_ content` is a percentage.
-The example data sheet has a value of `10.63682374` in that cell, and the following error shoudl be thrown:
+The example data sheet has a value of `10.63682374` in that cell, and the following error should be thrown:

 `Line 5 failed.
 '10.63682374' does not match '^[+-]?([0]+\\.?[0-9]*|\\.[0-9]+)$`